lmiipkpkeerlt/time-tracking/README.md

-smol timetracking tool for projects and jobs
+smol time tracking tool for projects and jobs

 # Installation
 - clone this repo